-The inner boom is equipped with a pointer and jib capacity decal.
+The outer boom is equipped with a pointer and jib capacity decal.
 The pointer responds to gravity, so as the boom angle changes, the pointer tracks to different areas of the decal.
-The decal is divided in to two zones - one green, and one white.
+The decal is divided in to two zones, one white, and one red.

-The jib pole is equipped with a maximum capacity decal near the pivot.
+The jib pole is equipped with maximum capacity decals near the pivot